 Now let’s go with some other ideas or concepts.
 How about combining your gift dollars with one or more people to be able to purchase a more expensive item?
 This comes in quite handy for occasions such as graduations, weddings and potentially even Christmas.

 The recipient will appreciate it, no matter how many contributors there are.

 So things you need to consider is the uniqueness of the situation, how close a relationship you have with the recipient and what are you comfortable in giving based on these criteria.

 Obviously, giving a birthday gift to your children does not carry the same weight as a birthday gift to someone else’s children.

 Focusing on weddings can be a bit trickier, especially with the registry that is popular.
 Maybe skipping the registry and just giving cash is better.
 After all, the bride and groom and family have to pay for the event.
 Maybe cash will help defer these costs.
-So take the total amount you want to give, and give a part to the engagement, part of the shower and part to the wedding.
+So take the total amount you want to give, and give a part to the engagement, part of the shower and part of the wedding.

 So let’s sum it up here.
 Gift giving should be:

 - Your comfort level on gift giving amounts